 - You can post some fun facts about some of the exhibits to entice visitors to come see for themselves.

 - Ask trivia questions about the exhibits and award free admission to someone with a right answer.

 Using social media can often feel like a chore, having to keep up your presence by posting new updates every day and sometimes twice daily.

 But, it doesn't have to be a chore.
 You can automate your posts using SimplyCast's Facebook and Twitter automation tools.
 These tools allow you to write your posts in advance and schedule them to post over the course of many days, weeks, or months.

-If you're interesting in learning more about the benefits of social media automation, be sure to visit the Twitter automation page and the Facebook automation page.
+If you're interested in learning more about the benefits of social media automation, be sure to visit the Facebook automation page.